 High-performance IEEE® 1588 PTP v1 and v2 servers

 Internal temperature-stabilized frequency reference

-Compatible with external word clock and video sync sources
+Compatible with external word clock, video sync, and 10 MHz sources

 Dual Gigabit Ethernet interfaces allow switched, redundant, and split Dante operation